 Camo is designed to be controlled entirely from your computer, using Camo Studio.
-We've designed it with the assumption that the iOS device might be tucked away or permanently mounted.
+We've designed it with the assumption that the iOS device might be out of reach when in use or even permanently mounted.
 It's likely you may want to set up a particular angle for the iOS device's camera, and don't want to regularly move it.

 Camo deliberately chooses sensible defaults when it’s first run.
-As such, most users can simply run Camo and get on streaming high-quality video immediately.
-There are a number of options that Camo Studio presents which can be used to alter or improve a user’s video.
+As such, most users can simply run Camo and get started with streaming high-quality video immediately.
+If you want more control, Camo Studio also offers a number of options to alter or improve a user’s video.

 - Pausing and resuming the camera.
 This can also be done with the

 Photkey.
 When your video is paused, it won't be visible to anyone you are on a call with.

 Camo Studio offers a number of options for configuring your camera settings.
 These are:

 - Device: This lets you choose which connected iOS device Camo should take video from.
 It's possible to connect many iPhones and iPads to a single Mac, and to switch between them during a call with this function.
 Camo will remember the settings for each device.